fbiego/openai-random-poem/README.md

 ### today's poem

-Programming's a language of its own,
+Programming is an art,
-A way to make things be shown
+A way to create and impart,
-A way to make the world turn round,
+A way to make a machine
+Do what you want it to be seen.

+It's a way to craft something new,
-A way to make computers abound
+Something to make others view,

-It's a set of instructions, so true,
-A way to make things come to life anew
+A way to make a machine
+Do what you want it to be seen.

-A way to make things work like a charm,
+It's a way to make something grand,
-A way to make things work without harm
+Something to make others understand,

-It's a world of logic and reason,
-A way to create a new season
-A way to make life easier and more fun,
-A way to make the most of what's done
+A way to make a machine
+Do what you want it to be seen.

-It's a way to learn and to grow,
+It's a way to craft a masterpiece,
-A way to make things go
+Something to make other's minds cease,
-A way to make the world a better place,
+A way to make a machine
+Do what you want it to be seen.

+Programming is an art,
-A way to make the future so we can face
+A way to create and impart,

-Programming's a language all its own,
-A way to make things be shown.
+A way to make a machine
+Do what you want it to be seen.